Benfarhat/PHP-coding-interview/README.md

 PHP is a recursive acronym which means PHP: Hypertext Preprocessor

+## What is the old name of PHP

+Personal home page

+In 1994 PHP was a simple set of Common Gateway Interface (CGI) binaries writtent in the C programming language by Rasmus Lerdorf.
+Originally used for tracking visits to his online resume, he named the suite of scripts "Personal Home Page Tools', more frequently referenced as "PHP Tools".

+Over Time, more functionality was desired, and Rasmus rewrote PHP Tools, reproducing a much larger and richer implementation.
+This new model was capable of database interaction and more, providing a framework upon which users could develop simple dynamoc web applications such as guestbooks.

+## Explain the difference between static and dynamic websites?

+In static websites, content can't be changed after running the script.
+You can't change anything in the site.
+Content is fixed (predefined) and each page is coded in plain HTML and CSS.

+In dynamic websites, websites can create webpage dynamically after dealing with database and generate the contents dynamically using database queries.
+It's writtenusing server-side scipting languages such as PHP, ASP, JS, JSP, etc...

 ## Which programming language does PHP resemble?

 PHP syntax resembles Perl and C.

+## What are the popular Content Management System (CMS) using PHP?

+- Wordpress
+- Joomla
+- Magento
+- Drupal

 ## What does PEAR stand for?

 PEAR means "PHP Extension and Application Repository".
 It extends PHP and provides a higher level of programming for web developers.

 It's a repository of PHP software code founded in 1999 by Stig S. Bakken to promote the re-use of code that performs common functions.
 With Composer, another packages manager and an alternative for PEAR packages, some people of the PHP community argue to replacing PEAR in favor of composer.

+It also provides a command line interface (CLI) to install packages automatically.

 ## What does PECL stand for?